 The engineering, procurement and construction (EPC) contractor for the project is the joint venture of Odebrecht (40%), Technip (40%) and ICA Fluor (20%).

 Financing the Mexican chemical plant

-The project is being funded by two types of loans - the 'A Loan' and 'B Loan', and another $600m being provided by Italian credit bureau - SACE.
+The project was funded by two types of loans, namely the 'A Loan' and 'B Loan', and another $600m provided by Italian credit bureau SACE.

-The 'B Loan' is being arranged by a group of financial institutions, including the development bank of Brazil and Mexico, Brazilian National Economic and Social Development Bank (BNDES), Bancomext and Nacional Financiera.
+The 'B Loan' was arranged by a group of financial institutions, including the development bank of Brazil and Mexico, Brazilian National Economic and Social Development Bank (BNDES), Bancomext and Nacional Financiera.

 The financing deal was realised in December 2012 under the advisory of Sumitomo Mitsui Banking Corporation (SMBC).
 The international and Mexican legal advisor for the owner of the plant was White & Case.

 gat - Automation Systems, Engineering and Design, Control Cabinets, Installation and Service

 gat is a specialist in automation systems and installations for the...

 Loher - Electrical Drive Systems